epage/epage.github.io/blog/blog/iterating-on-test.md

 After presenting on this at [RustNL 2023](https://2023.rustnl.0org) ([video](https://www.youtube.com/watch?v=3aLPewRSiK8), [slides](https://epage.github.io/talks/2023/05/test/#p1)),
-I had the opportunity to attend an in-person libs team meeting to discuss parts of this with them (along with [OsStr](https://github.com/rust-lang/rust/pull/109698)).
+I had the opportunity to attend an in-person libs team meeting to discuss parts of this with them
+(along with [OsStr](https://github.com/rust-lang/rust/pull/109698)).

 **Question: how much of this work will make it into libtest?**

-I went in with the audacious goal of "everything", one day with the plan to be to stabilize extension points in libtest while we iterate on a "pytest"-like API and then slowly pull pieces of that into libtest.
+I went in with the audacious goal of "everything", initially working on extension points to allow out-of-tree experiments on a "pytest"-like API and then slowly pull pieces of that into libtest.

 We also discussed experimenting with unstable features by publishing libtest to